Close

-The Siberian tiger is the largest of all the big cats.
 The tiger is a predominantly solitary creature, spending the majority of the year living and hunting alone.
 Generally, the tiger will occupy and defend a territory against intruders of the same sex.
 The male tiger has a larger territory that overlaps the territories of several females, with whom the male tiger will then mate.

 Individual tigers mark the boundaries of their territory with urine and scrapes, and scent is sprayed onto trees, bushes and rock faces.
 Faeces and scrapes are also left along trails and in conspicuous places throughout the territory to advertise to other tigers that the area is occupied.